cnescatlab/cnescatlab.github.io/index.md

 ### sonar-cnes-report
 ![sonar-cnes-report](img/cnes-report.png)
-sonar-cnes-report is a tool which can extract issues and metrics from a Sonarqube project.
+sonar-cnes-report is a tool which can extract issues and metrics from a Sonarqube project and export them in **docx, excel, csv or markdown**.
 It can be used as SonarQube plugin or (if you can't install plugins for example) you can use JAR in standalone and specify a distant Sonarqube instance. sonar-cnes-report use sonar API and works with sonarqube 6.7 LTS.